 It brings about the question: how long is the average tenure for a member of the c-suite?
 It’s a fair question and one companies need to ask themselves as they begin the search to fill a vacant executive position.
 It sets the expectation for how long you can and should expect senior leadership to stick around.

 Below are some important statistics, courtesy of a 2020 report by Korn Ferry on the average tenure of c-suite leadership across different positions and industries, from 1000 companies.

 The average tenure of an executive is 4.9 years

 For companies filling a vacant seat at their executive table, expect the ideal candidate to stick around for about five years.
 While this might sound short, there are several factors behind this figure and context for that length.

 Second, there’s also a broad industry component to consider.
 C-suite members in the financial sector have a higher aggregate tenure across all positions (5.25 years) than those in the healthcare field (4.36 years).
-Depending on the industry, the length of an executive’s stay could be impacted by the nature of the business you’re in.
+The nature of the business and the greater industry could impact the length of an executive’s stay.

 The average age for a C-suite member is 56